rafaelfagundes/bukk/README.md

-# Bukk Beautician Booking System
+# Bukk - Booking System

 Bukk is a beautician booking system designed to simplify the process of scheduling appointments with beauticians.
 It provides a user-friendly interface for customers to browse and book various beauty services conveniently.
 This repository contains the source code and documentation for the Bukk Beautician Booking System.